 I am afraid, however, that we can make this weekend a time of religious celebration without understanding the practical impact that events celebrated should have on our everyday lives.
 We know that we can rejoice in the eternal salvation and forgiveness of sins paid for on that Cross, but I believe that, apart from this most important aspect of Good Friday and Easter, we need to allow the example provided by Christ as He gave himself for us to impact the way that we live every day of our lives.
 I believe this is especially true for those that seek to lead others by taking them to places that they would not be able to go without the right kind of leadership.

 Much is said today on the topic of “Servant” or “Spiritual” leadership and we we work to find a definition that guides our leadership journey.
-This is difficult because we understand that leaders are responsible for outcomes, but need to achieve these outcomes by serving those for whom we are responsible.
-I have personally spent many hours trying to understand this type of leadership but often fall short fully grasping the extent to which I should go while leading others by serving them.
+This is difficult because we understand that leaders are responsible for outcomes but need to achieve these outcomes by serving those for whom we are responsible.
+I have personally spent many hours trying to understand this type of leadership but often fall short of fully grasping the extent to which I should go while leading others by serving them.

-This is why I believe we need to see the sacrificial death of Christ on the cross as not as simply paying the price for sin (although that is the most important aspect of His death), but as an Leadership example that we can follow if we truly want to be “Servant Leaders”.
+This is why I believe we need to see the sacrificial death of Christ on the cross not as simply paying the price for sin (although that is the most important aspect of His death), but as a Leadership example that we can follow if we truly want to be “Servant Leaders”.
 Jesus is God and could have made salvation possible any way that he wanted to.
 He decided to do this by dying a very public death on the cross.
-He did this to provide and example for us to follow (Ephesians 5:25).
+He did this to provide an example for us to follow (Ephesians 5:25).
 Do you want to lead like Jesus?
 Here are things to consider as illustrated in His death on the cross:

 So much more could be said here of course, but I encourage you to ask the question as you remember the great sacrifice of Christ on the cross, “How can I reflect His sacrifice for me as I serve others?”